 A long-standing rumor claims that Red Bull (and other energy drinks) contain bull semen.
 Is this true or false?

 Some have suggested that the rumor arose because the word, when broken down, could imply bull urine.
-Visually, the word “taurine” contains the root “taur” (meaning “bull”, as in the Taurus zodiac sign) and even the word “urine” can be found within the word taurine.
+Visually, the word “taurine” contains the root “taur” (meaning “bull” as in the Taurus zodiac sign), and some people have even pointed out that the word “urine” can even be deciphered within the word taurine.
+Of course, urine and semen are two completely different things, but there are those who seek connections in any manner they can.

-Why Red Bull has been singled out above other energy drinks could be due to the fact that it has the word “bull” in its name.
-This reference, however, is likely tied to the ingredient taurine, and not bull semen.
+Why Red Bull has been singled out above other energy drinks could be due to the fact that it has the word “bull” in its name and logo.
+Red Bull’s reference to the animal, however, is likely tied to the ingredient taurine, and not bull semen.

 Red Bull Response